 There are also some forms of nutrients that can be absorbed more readily in the body than others like folate (a natural form of vitamin B9) vs. folic acid (the synthetic form).
 You’ll almost always want to stick to the natural form as much as possible as your body will recognize them right away.

 If you’re feeling a little overwhelmed at this point, don’t worry, we got you and we totally understand!
 There’s a lot of science that goes into this and it can get really heady quickly!
 We share this info as a starting point so that you can begin to ask your esthetician or health care practitioner if adding supplements is right for you.
 As the experts of skin, we always want you to feel empowered to ask questions and to do your own research as well as seek out help from professional medical healthcare practitioners.
-If you have any questions, you can reach out to Isabella directly at email@example.com, or firstname.lastname@example.org and we can help point you in the right direction.
+If you have any questions, you can reach out to Isabella directly firstname.lastname@example.org, email@example.com we can help point you in the right direction.

 Share your thoughts